About The Author

 garden surrounded by trees and shrubs, and where I can work creatively.

-At one stage I was very into making things with wood, and in the early
+At one stage I was very much into making things with wood, and

 years, into sketching.